-But it needs to be built carefully.
-It needs to be relevant to customers and what you brand does for them.
+But it has to be built carefully.
+It needs to be relevant to customers and what your brand does for them.
 It’s a commitment you can genuinely deliver every day.

-If it’s a poorly thought out buzzword thrown out by senior leaders more intent on their own image and sales numbers, it just won’t work.
+If it’s poorly thought-out jargon cobbled together by senior leaders more intent on enhancing their own image, it just won’t work.